Definitive Guide to Pairing Wine With Chicken and Other Poultry

 - There’s nothing better than rose Champagne / Sparkling wine or Lambrusco with Fried Chicken.

-- This preparation method helps the breast meat absorb the flavors in the sauce.
+- Sautéing is a preparation method that helps the breast meat absorb the flavors in the sauce.
 See below for help on what wines to pair with different types of sauces.

 - Chilled Dishes